-The M5Stack Unit V2 is a device that combines a mini computer with Linux and a full HD camera, designed to perform artificial vision and machine learning applications.
+The M5Stack Unit V2 is a device that combines a Linux mini computer and a full HD camera, designed for computer vision and machine learning applications.

 We have already seen several devices from the M5Stack family on the blog.
-Most members of the manufacturer are based on our well-known ESP32 SoC, including the Timer X Camera.
+Most of the manufacturer’s members are based on our well-known ESP32 SoC, including the Timer X Camera.

-However, the M5Stack Unit V2 is something different from most of M5Stack’s products.
+However, the M5Stack Unit V2 is somewhat different from most M5Stack products.
 In this case, we are dealing with a complete mini computer running Linux.

 The core of the M5Stack Unit V2 is a Sigmstar SSD202D, a dual-core Cortex A7 processor at 1.2Ghz.
-This is accompanied by a 128MB DDR3 memory and a 512MB NAND Flash memory.
+This is accompanied by 128MB of DDR3 memory and 512MB of NAND Flash memory.

-The device includes a 2mpx resolution camera (Full HD 1920×1080), with a 68º FOV and a 60cm - infinity DOF.
-The designation is GC2145, but not much more information is available about the camera or its manufacturer.
+The device includes a camera with a resolution of 2MP (Full HD 1920x1080), with a FOV of 68º and a DOF of 60cm - infinity.
+The designation is GC2145, but there is not much more information available about the camera or its manufacturer.

-In addition to this, the Unit V2 has 2.4 GHz WiFI, USB Type C, integrated microphone, SD card reader, and a groove type connector for UART.
-It also has LAN interface through the USB Type C. It even has its own cooling fan.
+In addition to this, the Unit V2 features 2.4 Ghz WiFi, USB Type C, built-in microphone, SD card reader, and a groove connector for UART.
+It also has a LAN interface via the USB Type C. It even has its own cooling fan.

-All this in an impressive size of only 48*18.5*24mm and a weight of 62g.
-Really, you can’t imagine how small it is, just a little thicker than an M5Stick.
+All of this in an impressive size of only 4818.524mm and a weight of 62g.
+Seriously, you can’t imagine how small it is, only slightly thicker than an M5Stick.

-The M5Stack Unit v2 has a plastic case, which includes an LED and a button.
-The set is completed with two supports, just like with the Timer Camera X. One with a thread, for example, to use on a tripod, and one to use with Lego pieces.
+The M5Stack Unit v2 has a plastic casing, which incorporates an LED and a button.
+The set is completed with two stands, just like with the Timer Camera X. One with a screw thread, for example, to use on a tripod, and one for use with Lego pieces.

 Finally, the module is powered at 5V.
 The maximum consumption is as low as 500mA, again quite impressive for a mini PC.

 Logically, we cannot expect a particularly powerful mini PC.
-Its dual-core ARM 1.2Ghz processor performs well, but it “only” has 128MB of RAM.
+Its dual-core ARM processor at 1.2Ghz gets good performance, but it “only” has 128MB of RAM.

 In comparison, a Raspberry Pi Zero W has a single-core ARM11 processor at 1Ghz, much more modest.
 On the other hand, it has 512MB of RAM, shared with the GPU.

-As for the price, we can purchase it for 70-80€ (with the current chip-shortage situation, I can’t specify much more).
-Quite high, if we compare it to a Raspberry Pi Zero W 2 for example.
-But, it’s the price of having a mini-PC + Full HD camera in such a small device.
+Regarding the price, we can purchase it for 70-80€ (with the current chip-shortage situation, I can’t specify much more).
+Somewhat high, if we compare it with a Raspberry Pi Zero W 2 for example.
+But, it’s the price of having a mini-pc + Full HD camera in such a small device.

 Testing the M5Stack Unit V2